Open archaeology, open source?

 The open science movement comprises a series of practices and principles intended to make research more accessible, transparent, and efficient.
 Although the concept of “open” is somewhat nebulous, in terms of its abstract definition and with regards to what real-world applications count as being open, one commonly-cited definition describes content that “can be freely used, modified, and shared by anyone for any purpose” (Open Knowledge Foundation 2015).
 This definition does not state what open is for, how to be open, or any sort of social or discursive framing behind the open movement.
 However, most open science advocates (including archaeologists, as elicited by Beck and Neylon (2012) and Marwick et al. (2017)) claim that they are motivated by a desire to facilitate novel research opportunities, make participation in scientific research more equitable, reclaim science as a public good, and enhance how findings are validated and legitimized.

 Open science is typically compared with the open source movement in that they both involve a distributed, digitally-mediated and worldwide labour force, who somehow derive rough consensus directed towards assets held in the public domain (Tennant et al. 2020).
 But they differ in terms of the contexts in which they operate, the stakeholders involved, and the kinds of outcomes they produce.
-Whereas open source emerged from concern of consumer rights and then developed as a means of maintaining resilient and collectively motivated projects, open science comes out of a desire to make research practices more transparent and accessible.
-Open source is performed by professional and hobbyist software developers alike, and participants contribute in a wide variety of ways (including: programming, writing documentation, translating software and documentation, bug reporting, and financial support), but, in open science, scientists are usually the only participants actively involved in creating and maintaining contributions.
-Moreover, whereas open source projects often attract participants with varied stakes in the software and use cases in mind, open science projects are typically bounded by small communities of specialists with very particular needs (Kling, McKim, and King 2003).
+Whereas open source emerged from concerns over consumer rights and then developed as a means of maintaining resilient and collectively motivated projects, open science is driven by a warrant to make research practices more transparent and accessible.
+Open source is performed by professional and hobbyist software developers alike, and participants contribute in a wide variety of ways (including: programming, writing documentation, translating software and documentation, bug reporting, and financial support), but, in open science, scientists are usually the only participants actively involved in creating and maintaining contributions.1 Moreover, whereas open source projects often attract participants with varied stakes in the software and use cases in mind, open science projects are typically bounded by small communities of specialists with very particular needs (Kling, McKim, and King 2003).
 Additionally, open science is bounded by the professional contexts in which science operates, and as such, produces outputs that can be easily credited to specific sets of individuals for reasons of resume-building, tenure and promotion (Mirowski 2018; Dorta-González, González-Betancor, and Dorta-González 2021).
 Open science projects whose contributions are supported by research funding also face sustainability concerns, as participants lose motivation to contribute once funding runs out (Carver et al. 2022; Adema and Moore 2021).
 Once a project is completed, papers have been published, and credit has been allocated, it is common for scientists to mark their projects as finished and move on to new endeavours (Kelty 2008: 271-275; Howison and Herbsleb 2013).
+Scientists may archive their work in an institutional repository, at which point the work enters a stasis state that invites reference to the completed work, but which precludes any potential for the work to be updated, modified, or directly built upon.
 Open source projects, on the other hand, are motivated by a more practical need for the software to function properly in perpetuity, and contributors may remain actively or sporadically involved to satisfy users’ needs, or to direct users to derivative and functional forks of abandoned software (Kelty 2008: 278-281; Coleman 2012: 116-122; Hippel and Krogh 2003).

-The adoption of open source development models among archaeologists is generally informed by the broader open science movement, which is motivated by a genuine desire to facilitate novel research opportunities, to make participation in scientific research more equitable, to reclaim science as a public good, and to enhance the means of validating findings.
+The adoption of open source development models among archaeologists is generally informed by the broader open science movement.
 However, the predominant concern with implementing best tools to use, adopting optimal data processing pipelines, and tying into global, web-based infrastructures, protocols and standards (cf. Kansa, Whitcher Kansa, and Arbuckle 2014; Kintigh et al. 2015; Roosevelt et al. 2015) distract from fundamental tensions and contradictions regarding the actual value of working in the open.
 For instance, Faniel et al. (2013, 299–301), Atici et al. (2013, 676–77), Huggett (2018, 2022), Sobotkova (2018), Opitz et al. (2021), Hacıgüzeller, Taylor, and Perry (2021), and Batist (2023) demonstrate that to make the reuse of archaeological data feasible and useful in a practical sense, it is necessary to re-introduce social friction that these infrastructures are designed to eliminate.
-In other words, the pressures and circumstances of being an archaeologist and doing archaeological research assert themselves when attempting to make practical use of these infrastructures, and therefore must be accounted for in their design and implementation.
-In this paper we aim to identify similar sources of dissonance with regards to the promise, potential, and actual implementation of open source software development models among archaeologists.
+In other words, the pressures and circumstances of being an archaeologist and doing archaeological research – such as the inherent subjectivities involved in characterising finds, or the reliance on analysts’ reputation and academic pedigree to establish trust in the data they produce – assert themselves when attempting to make practical use of these infrastructures, and therefore must be accounted for in their design and implementation.
+In this articlle we draw attention to similar sources of dissonance with regards to the promise, potential, and actual implementation of open source software development models among archaeologists by analysing the collaborative milieu in which archaeological software are actually being built and relating our findings to broader observations about how archaeologists tend to collaborate in practice.

 2.3 Git and GitHub